E-scooter vs cyclist: Auckland man breaks hand, knocked unconscious, after collision

 Cannon said he was sharing his story to raise concerns about regulations on where e-scooters could ride.

-Police told the Herald they were still investigating incident but had spoken to both parties.
+Police told the Herald they were still investigating the incident but had spoken to both parties.

 Cannon said police told him it was the first incident of its kind, involving a cyclist colliding with an e-scooter on a cycle path.